top of page

 • Cloverleaf Absolute Wormer + (UK/EU)

-• Praziquantel (for cestodes & trematodes)
+• Praziquantel-based medications (for cestodes & trematodes)

 • eSHa gdex (UK/EU)